Cytnx-dev/Cytnx/docs/source/guide/uniten/UniTensor_getele.rst

 ..
 Note::

-    1. note that in python, using value is nessasary!
+    1. Note that in Python, adding *.value* is necessary!

+*
-The proxy returns by calling **at** also serves as reference, meaning that you can also assign/modify the value:
+The proxy returned by **at** also serves as reference, so we can directly assign or modify the value:

-* In python:
+* In Python:

 .. code-block:: python
     :linenos: